mrsteele/next-routing/README.md

 const { Link } = require('../server').routes
 ```

+##### Configuration

+While not required, it is recommended that you [disable file-system routing](https://github.com/zeit/next.js#disabling-file-system-routing) for added security and intentionality of how your routes are accessed.

 For a full list of the api, feel free to checkout [next-routes](https://github.com/fridays/next-routes#on-the-client) documentation (we piggy-back of what they have already done).

 ### License